Back to School: The 3 Types of Learners

 - Grow from mistakes.
 Pitta students can easily start beating themselves up if they perceive lack of success.
 Help them by starting to define success in terms of effort—did they give 100%?
 And then teach them to take mistakes as terrific opportunities to learn and grow.
 Traditional wisdom says that if you are afraid to make mistakes, you’ll never truly push yourself beyond your comfort zone, and you’ll end up limiting your own growth.

 - Find “sweet” friends.
 One’s company can make all the difference, and pitta is soothed by sweetness.
 If one is constantly surrounded by competitive people, they will live by the pressure of that.
-If one is rather surrounded by people who focus on excellence, not just beating the next guy, they will learn cooperation and a win-win mentality.
+If one is instead surrounded by people who focus on excellence, not just beating the next guy, they will learn cooperation and a win-win mentality.

 Kapha students are often great learners, but they may need to apply more effort.
 A kapha student takes time to learn and must study ardently.
 Once they have understood a concept, though, it is likely to stick with them for a long time.
 Slow and steady is the name of the game; balanced kapha can excel in subjects that require patience and analysis.
-The problem is that kapha’s natural tendencies often become an obstacle to putting in this needed effort, and lethargy and or boredom quickly jump into the picture.
+The problem is that kapha’s natural tendencies often become an obstacle to putting in this needed effort, and lethargy or boredom quickly jump into the picture.
 A kapha student often needs some external motivation.

 For the kapha student in your life, consider some of these invigorating tips: